-Obzerv's range-gated technology is also improving performance through weather conditions like snow, rain, dust, and fog.
+Obzerv's range-gated technology is also critical for improving performance through weather conditions like snow, rain, dust, and fog.
 The following sequence of images is an example of the capacity of the gated system to reject annoyances caused by conventional lighting.
 This capability makes a tremendous difference for being able to maintain adequate surveillance during adverse weather conditions.

-Figure 6.
+Figure 5.
 Observation in bad weather.

 Looking at vehicles at 500 meters during a snowfall produced the above images.
-On the left, a continuous non-gated active imaging system, which dazzles itself from the reflection of the falling snow.
+On the left, a CW non-gated active imaging system, which dazzles itself from the reflection of the falling snow.
 On the right, Obzerv's active range gated imaging removes those reflections and allows observation of the desired target.

 The ARGC-2400 active range-gated system takes advantage of a series of cutting-edge technologies developed and integrated by OBZERV Technologies.
-Key features include the range gating technology and the Obzerv illuminator with a near-infrared laser beam.
-Also included in the ARGC-2400 is a high magnification continuous motorized zoom telescope (60 to 240 magnification) and an intuitive user-friendly interface.
-Moreover, accessories like laser range finder, two color CCD cameras for daytime operation and a GPS facilitate operations and supply critical data in real time on the touch screen monitor.
+Key features include the range gating technology and the DALISTM illuminator with a near-infrared laser beam.
+Also included is a high magnification continuous motorized zoom telescope (60 to 240 magnification) and an intuitive user-friendly interface.
+Moreover, accessories like an aiming telescope, a laser range finder, a color CCD camera and a GPS facilitate operations and supply critical data in real time on the touch screen monitor and video recorder for further analysis or evidence.